Trump details plan to build ‘Golden Dome’ missile shield by end of term

 By Jessie Yeung and Maureen Chowdhury, CNN

-(CNN) — President Donald Trump has laid out new details of his ambitious plan to build a “Golden Dome” missile defense system to protect the United States from foreign attacks, saying it should be complete before he leaves office.
+(CNN) — President Donald Trump has laid out new details of his ambitious plan for a multibillion-dollar “Golden Dome” missile defense system to protect the United States from foreign attacks, saying it should be complete before he leaves office.

 “We’ll have it done in three years,” Trump told reporters as he detailed the plan in the Oval Office on Tuesday.
 “Once fully constructed, the Golden Dome will be capable of intercepting missiles even if they are launched from other sides of the world.”